 But Obama raised more money than any GOP candidate in the Charleston, Columbia and Florence metro areas.

 Perry, Romney, Paul and Obama all have received far less than 1 percent of their contributions here.
-The one exception to the rule is Santorum, who has raised about 6 percent of his money in this state.
+The one exception to that is Santorum, who has raised about 6 percent of his money in this state.

-South Carolina’s GOP presidential primary is set for Jan.
+South Carolina's first-in-the-South GOP presidential primary is Jan.
 21.

 The following Lowcountry residents have made at least one contribution of $1,000 or more to the following candidates:

 MICHELE BACHMANN: Gregory Lenox of Hollywood.